meditationstuff/protocol_1/index.md

 # <span id="30"></span> culture and community:

 [This (super)section intentionally left blank.
-Scroll down for the contenful subsections!]
+Scroll down for the contentful subsections!]

 # <span id="31"></span> an orienting model; layers and tangles; from "parts" to people to groups:

 [This (super)section intentionally left blank.
-Scroll down for the contenful subsections!]
+Scroll down for the contentful subsections!]

 # <span id="32"></span> part 1: a brief layer/tangle model of mind, "parts," personality, groups, and (global) culture: